danimelchor/covid-bot/README.md

 ### Before you begin

-Before you begin you need to find out what your current user is with
+Before you begin you need to find out what your current user is.
+Find it by typing in your cmd line

 ```bash
 id -un